-See in Glossary.
-Playable Director component associated with the GameObjectThe fundamental object in Unity scenes, which can represent characters, props, scenery, cameras, waypoints, and more.
+The Track header contains the name of the track or its binding information.
+Track bindings are saved to the Playable Director component associated with the GameObjectThe fundamental object in Unity scenes, which can represent characters, props, scenery, cameras, waypoints, and more.
 A GameObject’s functionality is defined by the Components attached to it.
 More info

-See in Glossary linked to the Timeline AssetRefers to the tracks, clips, and recorded animation that comprise a cinematic, cut-scene, game-play sequence, or other effect created with the Timeline Editor window.
+See in Glossary that is linked to the Timeline AssetRefers to the tracks, clips, and recorded animation that comprise a cinematic, cut-scene, game-play sequence, or other effect created with the Timeline Editor window.
 A Timeline Asset does not include bindings to the GameObjects animated by the Timeline Asset.
 The bindings to scene GameObjects are stored in the Timeline instance.
 The Timeline Asset is Project-based.
 More info

 Did you find this page useful?
 Please give it a rating: